thedaynos/fantasyDraftHighlights/readme.md

 Packages.....

-Package: requests. json.
-You will need requests and json.
-Install them if you don't have them.
+Package: requests.
+You will need requests.
+Install this if you don't have it.
 ```
 pip install requests
-pip install json
 ```

 The following packages are necessary if you're going to use chromecast.
 If not, you can skip past these.